Frequently Asked Questions

 Do I need internet to run ShopKeep?

-Shopkeep needs to have an active internet connection to process credit cards.
+ShopKeep can run cash sales without an internet connection, but an active internet connection is required to process credit cards and sync register data to BackOffice.
 If your internet connection goes down, you cannot run credit cards.
 In times like these, consider accepting only non-credit tenders or using a credit card imprinter so you can enter credit transactions manually when your connection is restored.
-To run a manual credit transaction, you need the customer’s credit card number, expiration date, CVV code, and billing zip code.
+To run a manual credit transaction, the card number, expiration date, CVV code, and billing zip code are required.

 How can I find out if there is an issue with BackOffice or credit card processing?